 So whether you're wishing to cut down your alcohol intake for Dry July or are looking to go completely teetotal, here are our favourite non-alcoholic tipples for all the times you’re after a refreshing and tasty beverage, sans hangover.

 All of Lyre’s beautifully crafted non-alcoholic spirits look, taste and smell like the classics, so you can recreate your favourite cocktails at home and no one will be able to tell the difference.
 Try their American Malt, which has been designed to capture the essence of bourbon; the Dry London Spirit that tastes exactly like gin or the White Cane Spirit that your guests will swear is white rum.
+They've just released a Highland Malt that takes the place of whiskey.
 You can also get your hands on their best-selling ready to drink mixes in a can that feature a gin and tonic with orange blossom, juniper and pepper berry, a sparkling wine with peach and granny smith apple notes and a refreshing spritz with bittersweet orange, that’ll make you dream like you’re somewhere along the Amalfi Coast.
 And if you’re searching for a thoughtful present for a friend (or yourself) who has stopped drinking alcohol, Lyre’s also sell booze-free cocktail sets, which include the bottles that you’ll need to recreate an espresso martini or Negroni at home.

-Finery, who are known for their flavourful cocktails, encourage us to go dry this July with their new Finery 0% cocktails.
+Finery, who's known for its flavourful cocktails, encourages us to go dry with their Finery 0% cocktails.
 Not only do these zero alcohol cocktails taste as good as the real thing, but they also contain no sugar, sweeteners, carbohydrates, gluten or preservatives, and have vegan-friendly options.
 No alcohol certainly doesn't mean no fun.
 Exciting flavours like Grapefruit cucumber & mint, and Vanilla & Elderflower are sure to make you feel good—find the full range here.
-But wait, there’s more—for the month of July, Finery will be donating 10% of its net profit from all Finery 0% sales through retail outlets, to the Dry July Trust.
-This year’s worthy causes include Look Good Feel Better, Bowel Cancer NZ, Prostate Cancer Foundation and Pinc & Steel.
-So commit to a dry July, and let the flavours fly.

 Be it music, or non-alcoholic beverages, nothing beats a collab.
-We’ve already told you how awesome Seedlip is, but together with Black Pineapple, the super-sober duo have launched two different mindful drinking boxes—the seasonal, fresh Seedlip cocktail (changing every three months) and the Seedlip & Mixer Boxes (shipping nationwide daily).
-Pumpkin-flavoured non-alcoholic cocktails?
+We’ve already told you how awesome Seedlip and Lyre's are, but together with Black Pineapple, the super-sober trio has launched a host of mindful drinking boxes.
+Grapefruit-flavoured non-alcoholic cocktails?
 Hell yeah!
-If velvety-smooth flavour isn’t your cup of tea, try one of their other creative cocktail combo kits like the Grapefruit Grove Kit, the Savoury Spiritz Kit, and the Cinnamon, Spice & All Things Nice Kit.
+If velvety-smooth flavour isn’t your cup of tea, try one of their other creative cocktail combo kits like the Lyre's American Malt And Dry kit, Seedlip's Savoury Spiritz Kit, and Lyre's No-groni package (geddit).
 Whatever your choice, be sure to give this collab a go, and up your home-bar game.

 Now, this is exciting.
 While *technically* not completely alcohol-free (there is less than 0.5% in alcohol by volume), Mac’s is the first New Zealand craft beer brand to launch an alcohol-free golden ale.
-It’s called Mac’s Stunt Double Alcohol Free* Golden Ale and the result is bright, refreshing, thirst-quenching and most importantly—tastes just like beer.
+It’s called Mac’s Stunt Double Alcohol-Free* Golden Ale and the result is bright, refreshing, thirst-quenching and most importantly—tastes just like beer.
 Bring a six-pack to your next BBQ with your friends or enjoy a cold one after a day of fishing.
 The beer is brewed with pale and crystal malts, which give it a caramelised malt flavour and full body, and the hops add a citrus aroma and enough bitterness to balance out the sweetness.
-If you’re looking for absolutely zero alcohol beer however, some of our favourites are Asahi Zero and Heineken 0.0%.
+If you’re looking for absolutely zero alcohol beer, however, some of our favourites are Asahi Zero, Heineken 0.0% and Steinlager Zero.

 Pals Zero Alcohol

-Round up your pals this Dry July, and give the new non-alc, vegan, and gluten-friendly Pals Zero Alcohol a try.
-In their commitment to a ‘better for you’ RTD space, Pals, like many others, has also forayed into the non-alcoholic RTD space, serving up a zero-alcohol version of its iconic purple-coloured Central Otago RTD containing flavours of peach, passionfruit and soda (with all natural ingredients).
+Round up your pals and give non-alc, vegan, and gluten-friendly Pals Zero Alcohol a try.
+In their commitment to a ‘better for you’ RTD space, Pals, like many others, has also forayed into the non-alcoholic RTD space, serving up a zero-alcohol version of its iconic purple-coloured Central Otago RTD containing flavours of peach, passionfruit and soda (with all-natural ingredients).
 Pals is committed to being inclusive, and an instigator of good times, and with this new addition, their aim is to create a zero alcohol drink that tastes incredible at an affordable price point.
 That’s what we like to hear.
 Oh, and did we mention that it is low on calories too?
 Yup, just 5 calories per 100ml.
-So drink up without fear of a hangover this Dry July.
+So drink up without fear of a hangover.
 Pals Zero Alcohol is available at liquor stores and supermarkets nationwide.

-Image credit: AF Drinks, Seedlip, AF Drinks, Edenvale Wines, Lyre's Spirit Co, Black Pineapple, Pals.
+Image credit: AF Drinks, Seedlip, AF Drinks, Edenvale Wines, Lyre's Spirit Co, Black Pineapple, Pals, Heaps Normal, Big Drop Brewing.

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchase.